ConnorTintorer/IMCA-AI-Project/README.md

 OpenAI's GPT-4o model is used to generate responses based on image input.
 Keyword classification data is stored in image_data.csv with the format "id, filename, classification"

+## **SETUP**
+In your terminal run the following command to install the required packages: pip install -r requirements.txt

 ## **Using your API Key**
 To use your OpenAI key copy and paste your API key into the .env file.
 It should look like this (replace API_KEY with your own:
 API_KEY=10000thisismykey111222